rjframe/b2-client/README.md

 * Error handling is bifurcated a bit; for example, uploading a file without the `WriteFiles` capability will return `Error::Unauthorized`, but uploading to a private bucket without the `ReadFiles` capabillity returns `Error::B2Error`.

+  This is due to the fact that we can validate authorization to write prior to making the API call, but cannot pre-validate the authorization to read.
+This is solveable; it just requires determining the best method to merge them.
 * Small design inconsistencies, some private data should be public, etc.